 Choose lighter weight materials where possible when renovating your van.
 Tibby’s bed is made from lightweight aluminium.
 Each weight saving you make may not seem like much on its own, but when you add it all together it can make quite a difference.

 Pro tip: Storage, storage and more storage

 When renovating your van, try to maximise storage wherever you can.
 Any void spaces (i.e. under a bed) can be converted into storage spaces so you have somewhere to put everything and avoid clutter.

 One of the best ways to make holidaying or even living in your caravan a whole lot more fun is to be organised.
 Sounds like the opposite of fun.
 A caravan will soon feel cluttered if you have lots of stuff lying around, so make sure you have enough storage nooks and crannies to accommodate your things, so everything has a place.
 And if it doesn’t have a place, do you really need it?

 To bring a vintage van like Tibby into the modern age, ensuring the electrics are spot on is important.
 In Tibby’s case, she’s been completely rewired with new lighting throughout and even ducted air-conditioning.

 A mechanical braking system has also been installed to connect to your sweet ride.

 The one thing you should never DIY is the electrics, so call in the professionals check over your van and complete any necessary rewiring or to upgrade fittings like cooktops, lighting and powerpoints.

-If you’d like to checkout Jennay in person, visit Endeavour Foundation’s Christmas Prize Home at Eumundi on the Sunshine Coast.
-Find opening times and directions click here.
+If you’d like to checkout Tibby in person, visit Endeavour Foundation’s Christmas Prize Home in the Glasshouse Mountains.
+Find opening times and directions here.

-For your chance to drive off into the sunset with Jennay, get your ticket in the Christmas Prize Home lottery now.
+For your chance to drive off into the sunset with Tibby, get your ticket in the Christmas Prize Home lottery now.